evanagovino/evanagovino.github.io/_posts/2017-10-05-NBAProjectionsTwo.md

 ---
 layout: post
-title: NBA Projections Part Two: Rookies
+title: NBA Projections Part Two
 ---

 The first order of business in projecting NBA performance for the upcoming season is predicting the performance of rookie players.